Soranosuke2001/Microservices_Project/README.md

 This service will read the kafka topic that was added by the Receiver service.
 It will then go through each entry and check for any anomalies within the data.
 In order to detect the anomalies, this must be set manually and integrated into the code.
 However, the threshold value can be configured using the `app_conf.yml` file.
 Any anomalies detected are saved to a stateful SQLite database.

-Note: There is also a GET endpoint to view the list of anomalies detected
+Note: There is also a GET endpoint to view the list of anomalies detected, which is explained in the `Things we can do` section.

 ## Getting Started